Update (Jan 2, 2025): Improved language and image from feedback.

 |

-By runtime accessible I mean, that given a class and the name of an attribute, it returns the docstring of the attribute.
+By runtime accessible I mean that, given a class and the name of an attribute, a function returns the docstring of the attribute.
 I.e. a function like this:

 |